muxi1998/GAI-android/README.md

     git clone https://github.com/mtkresearch/Breeze2-android-demo.git
     ```

+2. Open the project in Android Studio:
+    - Launch Android Studio
+    - Select "Open" from the welcome screen
+    - Navigate to and select the `Breeze2-android-demo` folder
+    - Click "OK" to open the project
+    - Wait for the project sync and indexing to complete

-2. Download required model files:
+3. Download required model files:
     - LLM models: \
         a.
 BreezeTiny:
         ```bash